Frequently Asked Questions

 We only allow access to the caves via a guided tour to ensure our glow worms are kept safe.
 Working with one of the foremost scientists on glow worms and with the supervision of local wildlife experts, we have created the world’s only purpose-built environment to protect these amazing creatures.

 During a tour, highly knowledgeable tour guides educate visitors on tours on how to safely interact with glow worms.
 We also provide scientific information about the species and their delicate wild habitats.
 By coming to visit our eco-certified, purpose-built environment, you are guaranteed to see these amazing creatures.
-Through the admission, you help us to preserve the vulnerable South East Queensland glow worm species.
+Through the admission cost, you help us to preserve the vulnerable South East Queensland glow worm species.
+Since we're not a national park or natural area, our site was designed specifically to allow people to access the cave with the help of a guide to ensure the safety of guests and the glow worms.
 Please keep in mind that light-up shoes are not allowed in the cave with our glow worms.

 Is the cave open all year round, even in the rain?

 Yes!
-Our purpose-built cave is open all year round and to a wide selection of times.
-We can provide tours no matter the weather due to our perfect location and ideal conditions.
-There is, however, a short rainforest walk to the cave so rain jackets are recommended if it's wet outside!
+Our purpose-built cave is open all year round and to a wide selection of times during the daytime.
+We can provide tours no matter the weather because our cave is undercover and protected.
+There is a short rainforest walk to the cave so rain jackets are recommended if it's wet outside!
 We are open every day except Good Friday and Christmas day.

 What's the best time to see the Glow Worms?